-Audubon Raven Cam
+The Audubon Common Raven Cam

-About Audubon's Common Ravens
+About Audubon's Common Raven

-Zach and Lucy are two of 13 Audubon Avian Ambassadors.
-Each day, they inspire an appreciation of nature in people of all ages, whether through an educational program for school children or here on the internet via the live video stream!
+Zach the Common Raven is one of Audubon avian educational Ambassadors.
+Each day, these birds inspire an appreciation of nature in people of all ages, whether through an educational program for school children or here on the internet via the live video stream!
 They have limited flight capability due to injuries that occurred when they were young and cannot be released into the wild.

-From playing in the snow to imitating Barred Owls and Wild Turkeys, these intelligent birds are constantly surprising Audubon with their antics.
-We hope you enjoy watching Zach and Lucy.
-We welcome you to stop by Audubon's Nature Center and Aquarium, in Bristol, RI to watch them in person, take a stroll down nature trails and the boardwalk to Narragansett Bay, and explore the aquarium and rotating art exhibits!
+We hope you enjoy watching Zach.
+From playing in the snow to imitating Barred Owls and Wild Turkeys, this intelligent bird is constantly surprising Audubon with his antics.
+We welcome you to stop by Audubon's Nature Center and Aquarium, in Bristol, RI to watch him in person, take a stroll down nature trails and the boardwalk to Narragansett Bay, and explore the aquarium and rotating art exhibits!

-Avian Ambassador since August 2017
+Audubon Avian Ambassador since August 2017

 Born in Spring 2011

 Zachariah, or "Zach", was born in Maine in 2011 but fell from his nest soon after, fracturing the radius and ulna bones in his wing.
 Avian Haven rescued and rehabilitated the young raven, but found that he was unable to fly.
 He spent his rehabilitation time with surrogate adult ravens.
 Between 2012 and 2017, Zach was an education ambassador for Wind Over Wings.
 He quickly learned to step up on a glove and is now enjoying his life as an educational ambassador with Audubon.
 He stars in the “Bird Brains” program that features avian intelligence.
 They don’t get any smarter than this!